Charles Greville (diarist): Diary

 In 1874, when it became known that Greville's diary was going to be printed, the news caused an uproar.
 Queen Victoria wrote that she was "horrified and indignant at this dreadful and really scandalous book.
 Mr Greville's indiscretion, indelicacy, ingratitude, betrayal of confidence and shameful disloyalty towards his Sovereign make it very important that the book should be severely censored and discredited".
 She also said that "The tone in which he speaks of royalty is unlike anything which one sees in history, even of people hundreds of years ago, and is most reprehensible...Of George IV he speaks in such shocking language, language not fit for any gentleman to use".
 The Conservative Prime Minister Benjamin Disraeli wrote to Lady Bradford on 26 October 1874:

 I have not seen Chas.
 Greville's book, but have read a good deal of it.
 It is a social outrage.
 And committed by one who was always talking of what he called ‘perfect gentlemen.’
 I don't think he can figure now in that category.
 I knew him intimately.
 He was the vainest being—I don't limit myself to man—that ever existed; and I don't forget Cicero and Lytton Bulwer; but Greville wd. swallow garbage, and required it.
 Offended selflove is a key to most of his observations.
 He lent me a volume of his MS. once to read; more modern than these; I found, when he was not scandalous, he was prolix and prosy—a clumsy, wordy writer.
 The loan was made à propos of the character of Peel, which I drew in George Bentinck's Life, and which, I will presume to say, is the only thing written about Peel wh. has any truth or stuff in it.
 Greville was not displeased with it, and as a reward, and a treat, told me that he wd. confide to me his character of Peel, and he gave me the sacred volume, wh.
 I bore with me, with trembling awe, from Bruton St. to Gros[veno]r Gate.
 If ever it appears, you, who have taste for style and expression, will, I am sure, agree with me that, as a portrait painter, Greville is not a literary Vandyke or Reynolds; a more verbose, indefinite, unwieldy affair, without a happy expression, never issued from the pen of a fagged subordinate of the daily press.

+His brother's diary

-His brother, Henry Greville (1801–1872), attaché to the British embassy in Paris from 1834 to 1844, also kept a diary, of which part was published by Viscountess Enfield, Leaves from The Diary of Henry Greville (London, 1883–1884).
+His brother, Henry William Greville (1801–1872), attaché to the British embassy in Paris from 1834 to 1844, also kept a diary, of which part was published by Viscountess Enfield, Leaves from The Diary of Henry Greville (London, 1883–1884).